qala-io/cryptography-overview/programme/formats.md

 4. Deserialize it into C++ object on the other end

 You can play with ASN.1 (compile schema and create DPUs) using [this online tool](https://asn1.io/asn1playground/).
-Unfortunately most of the SDKs and editors to work with ASN.1 are not free.
+Unfortunately many of the SDKs and editors to work with ASN.1 are not free.

 ## DER format

 The most important serialization format that comes with ASN.1 is DER - it's a very compact binary representation of ASN.1 messages.
 This format is used by most of the crypto software to encode keys and certificates.
 E.g. our Jerry Smith message would take [only 27 bytes](./jerry-smith.PDU.der) (remember that it's binary).

+You can use
+[this decoder](http://www.lapo.it/asn1js/#MBmABUplcnJ5gQVTbWl0aIIBAKMGgAFBgQFC) to see the content of the file.
+Note that field names are replaced with indices.
+And "admin" role turned into `0`.
+We can't turn this into well-printed human-readable data because the tool doesn't have a complied ASN.1 scheme.
+Field and "enum" names are not present in DER.

 Even more compact encodings exist (BER, PER) but DER is the one used by most of the software.